jdesbonnet/zifon_pt5000/README.md

 ### Status

 As of 2025-04-22 I can successfully 'snoop' on packets sent from the remote control unit to the gimbal and vice versa while on the default channel 2.
-I can decode joystick deflection on the remote control unit and the current gimbal angles from the gimbal unit.
+I can decode the joystick deflection on the remote control unit and the current gimbal angles from the gimbal unit.

-I now have a Micropyton script that can control both axes of the gimbal.
-However I havn't been able to command the gimbal while simultaneously reading the gimbal angles.
-This is down to my limited understanding of the detailed operation of the nRF24L01+ radio, EnhancedShockBurst mode etc.
+I have a Micropyton script running an a Raspberry Pi Pico 2W with connected nRF24L01+ module that can control both axes (pan and tilt) of the gimbal.
+This happens (out of necessity) with the remote control unit switched off.
+If attempting to control the gimbal by script with the remote control unit switched on, the two radios interfere with each other and the motion is 'jerky'.

+However I have not been able to query gimbal angles while the remote control is off.
+Previous success in getting gimbal angles relied on passively snooping on gimbal to remote control traffic.
+I believe the gimabl sends gimbal angles in a 'ack with payload' to the joystick commands, which involves some careful radio configuration.

+My goal is a to implement a set of commands that can do either relative moves on pan/tilt to an exact number of degrees, or tell the gimbal to pan/tilt to an absolute heading / elevation angle.

 ### Radio settings
 The radio protocol is based on the nRF24L01+ radio module (it's actually a Si24R1 which is a clone).
 It defaults to frequency channel 80 (2.480GHz).
 The 5 byte address is 0x52560c0702 (transmitted as little endian with 0x02 first).
 The symbol rate is 1Mbps, packet payload length is 10 bytes (excluding 9 bit header).
 2 byte checksums are used.